World stocks ease as Fed stimulus seen less certain

 NEW YORK Global stocks retreated on Thursday on dimmed expectations for new stimulus from the Federal Reserve and data showing slower economic growth, while the euro rose after sources said Spain is in talks over conditions for aid to reduce its borrowing costs.

-Three sources said the favored option for Spain is that an existing rescue fund, known as EFSF, would purchase Spanish debt at primary auctions while the European Central Bank would intervene in the secondary market to lower yields.
+The favored option is that an existing rescue fund, known as EFSF, would purchase Spanish debt at primary auctions while the European Central Bank would intervene in the secondary market to lower yields, three sources with knowledge of the matter said.

 However, Spain has not made a final decision to request a bailout, the sources said, and no specific figure for aid has been discussed, one of the sources told Reuters.

-Concern over the outlook for the global economy sapped investor sentiment as did comments on Thursday from James Bullard, president of the St. Louis Federal Reserve.
+Concern over the outlook for the global economy sapped investor sentiment as did comments from James Bullard, president of the St. Louis Federal Reserve.

 Minutes from the latest Federal Reserve meeting released on Wednesday indicated the U.S. central bank might be ready for another round of stimulus.

-But Bullard, a non-voting member of the policy-making Federal Open Market Committee, said on CNBC television that U.S. data has been somewhat better since the July 31-August 1 meeting and the minutes were "a bit stale."
+But Bullard, a non-voting member of the policy-making Federal Open Market Committee, said on CNBC television on Thursday that U.S. data has been somewhat better since the July 31-August 1 meeting and the minutes were "a bit stale.

 "There could be a tiny bit of steam coming out of the QE3 balloon," said Jack de Gan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.
 De Gan referred to a third round of monetary stimulus known a quantitative easing.